 Close Contact with Positive Case (PCR or Rapid Antigen) - A close contact is now defined as a person who is a household member with a person who has tested positive to Covid-19 (either PCR or Rapid test) or has been with a person for 4 hours or more in a household like setting (accommodation, care facility or similar), who has tested positive to Covid-19 (either PCR or Rapid test).
 If you are a Close Contact, you must undertake a Rapid Antigen test if you have no symptoms or a PCR test if you have symptoms.
 If either test returns positive the above policy in relation to a Positive Case (PCR) or Positive Case (Rapid Antigen) applies.
-A Close Contact should self-isolate for a minimum of 7 days (see below) and report their Close Contact to Racing NSW Stewards.
+A Close Contact must self-isolate for a minimum of 7 days (see below) and report their Close Contact to Racing NSW Stewards.

-If negative on the PCR and/or Rapid Antigen test, and the Close Contact tests negative on a Rapid Antigen test on day 6 after they left the residence or from the last time of contact with the positive person, they may leave isolation and attend a racecourse or licensed premises after 7 days.
+If negative on the PCR and/or Rapid Antigen test, and the Close Contact the Close Contact may leave isolation and attend a racecourse or licensed premises after 7 days.
+This means the close contact may attend a racecourse or licensed premises on day 8 after testing positive, subject to meeting the conditions above.

-- leaves the residence where the positive person is residing or has only had one period of extended contact; - is fully vaccinated; - is displaying no symptoms which includes fever, respiratory issues, cough, runny/blocked nose & headache;
+- leaves the residence where the positive person is residing or has only had one period of extended contact; - is fully vaccinated; - is displaying no symptoms which includes fever, respiratory issues, cough, runny/blocked nose & headache; - tests negative on a Rapid Antigen test on day 6 after they left the residence or from the last time of contact with the positive person,